 The People, Place and Policy (PPP) Annual Conference will take place on Wednesday 21 June 2023.
 In its 10th year, the conference will be hosted in Sheffield by the Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University.

 The conference brings together researchers, policy makers and practitioners for a one-day event that showcases emerging research related to contemporary debates within all aspects of social policy.
 This includes a focus on a wide range of social concerns, including – economic development and labour markets, poverty, the welfare state, the voluntary and community sector, social exclusion, housing, sustainability, transport, health and social care, energy and environment.

-The draft conference programme has now been announced.
+The conference programme has now been announced.
 A final version will be published prior to the conference.

 Register for the conference